Vector35/binaryninja-api/docs/guide/index.md

 The Symbols List is a powerful symbol organization and navigation tool.
 It allows sorting symbols by a variety of attributes, organizing them into folders (both manually, and automatically via the [API](https://api.binary.ninja/binaryninja.component-module.html#binaryninja.component.Component)), and much more.

 ???+ Warning "Tip"
     Searching in the symbol list doesn't require focusing the search box.
 That the filter list here (and in the string panel) is a "fuzzy" search.
 Each space-separated keyword is used as a substring match and order matters.
-So: "M C N" for example would match "MyClassName".
+So: "M C N" for example would match `MyClassName`.

 ### Columns